Vansh-Baghel/JS_Things/JS_notes.md

 - Used to avoid the event to take place on child element and to make it work for the parent element
 - closest method is used to let the JS know till which parent element it must go.

+# Fetch API

+- Fetch API returns a promise.

+# 16. Asynchronous JS Promises

+## Asynchronous Code

+- Asynchornous code is non-blocking , ie, it doesn't stop the execution of code.
+- It lets other execution to take place, without disturbing the flow .
+- Once the execution of asynchronous code is done it is executed no matter the other flow of task.
+- We can control the flow of this code by **nested callback** & **Promises** .
+Promises is more modern type.

+## AJAX

+- AJAX is **Asynchronous Javascript And XML**.
+- It allows us to communicate with the website in asynchronous way.
+- We can _req_ or _post_ the data from the web page and the information of these web pages are stored in **Web APIs**.

+## Web API

+- Another term is Endpoints.
+- Its the application running on server that receives the requestes for data and sends data back as response.
+- While using any API , **CORS** (Cross Origin Resource Sharing) must be _Yes_ or _Unknown_ .
+Without it we cannot access third party API.
+- API are in the form of **JSON** and to convert them into readable format we must convert it using **parse**.

+## Controlling asynchronous behaviour

+- Old way to do this is to use **Nested Callback functions**.
+- New way is by using **Promise** .

+## Promises

+- It is a type of container for future value (which is asynchronously deliered value).
+- Why should we use Promises? **ADVANTAGES** :-
+  - We dont need to use callback functions and all will already be in sequences.
+  - We can chain promises for sequence tasks and escape the _Callback Hell_ .
+- Stages of promise:-
+  - Pending :- Before the future value is available.
+  - Settled :- Asynchronous task gets finished.
+    - Settled are of two types :-
+    1. Fulfilled :- It shows the success and we can access the information.
+    2. Rejected :- An error happened and we cannot access the API.
+- These promises are either rejected or accepted and once its done then its impossible to change .
+- These stages are seen when we try to **consume promise**.

+## Consume Promise

+- It means to use the data inside promise .
+- If theres no data present , we have to first build the promise .

+## Issues faced while using API

+- Without destructuring the API data, it wasnt working . `[data] and not data while assigning the variable name `

+## then method

+- We use **then** method on promises.
+- We have to pass a callback function and that function will be executed once the code is finished running.
+- We pass one argument in that function which will return the output of the fulfilled promise.
+- We need to pass the function for getting actual data in 2nd _then_ method.
+- Dont forgot to use **return** word as it has caused you error in this topic as well as in previous project too.

+## fetch function

+- fetch returns a promise.
+- We need to use **then** method to resolve the promise.
+- **json** method is attached to all _response_(resolved value) which we get by fetch method.
+- **json()** function is also asynchronous and therefore it will also have a new promise.
+- Therefore we need to call 2 **then** methods because the json() itself becomes a promise.
+- Whenever we want to add any value , make sure to use _headers_ object and convert the value into string by using _JSON.stringify_.
+- We need to pass the function for getting actual data in 2nd _then_ method.

+## Nested fetch

+- To use fetch as nested method , we need to return the **second fetch** method in the body of **second then** method.
+- The **second then** method will always return the fulfilled value.

+## Way to access properties from object

+- We can get it by using **for..in** loop we can get the key or value ka value.
+- By using _Object.keys_ or _Object.value_ , we can get the following.
+- To get the key pairs , use Object.key(object.property) .
+- You did this thing in **Region_API-task** which surely was on challenging task!!
+But am proud to do that :) .

+## Handling rejection / Catching error / catch() method

+- We can catch any error and alert the code that error has happened rather than watching the rejection message in the console.
+- If we dont use **catch** function , then the console will have messae of rejection.
+- **catch** function accepts function and parameter which will include any message or we can use **err** which is predefined error msg of JS.

+## finally method

+- This method will work in both the cases.
+- Best usage is the loading spinner when the promise is not appeared.
+Like the loading screen.

+## then , catch , finally

+- then runs when the promise is fulfilled , catch runs when the promise is rejected and finally runs for all cases.